KCreate/leonardschuetz.ch/server/blog/aoc-2025/day1/article.md

 ## Changes to the stdlib / VM

-Todays challenge exposed a lot of shortcomings, notably the lack of any string processing capabilities.
+Today's challenge exposed a lot of shortcomings, notably the lack of any string processing capabilities.
 Additionally, [for some reason](https://c.tenor.com/7v_rJ1xrFJ4AAAAC/tenor.gif), the remainder (`%`) operator wasn't implemented yet.
 I stumbled over this fact while experimenting with the REPL interface of the language.